paytonrules/TodoTDD/README.md

 ## Prereqs

 There are two requirements - node and sqlite.
-On Linx and OS X you probably already have these, but if you dont you can install both here:
+On Linux and OS X you probably already have these, but if you dont you can install both here:

 [Nodejs](https://nodejs.org/en/)